Ilioinguinal Approach to the Acetabulum

 - both column frx:

-- may also be used for both column frx w/ large single posterior fragment, w/ reduction being achieved indirectly thru reduction of quadrilateral plate;
+- may also be used for both column frx w/ large single posterior fragment, w/ reduction being achieved indirectly thru reduction

 - in both column frx with displacement of the posterior column and extensile approach is needed;